About Shell Energy fibre broadband deals

 Shell Energy Superfast Fibre Plus

-The Superfast Fibre Plus offers an average download speed of 63Mb/s at just under £30 per month.
+The Superfast Fibre Plus offers an average download speed of 63Mb/s at just over £30 per month.
 If multiple users share your internet or if you’re going to be doing a lot of streaming and downloading, then this could be a good choice.

 Both packages are further discounted if you are already a Shell Energy customer.